 $^{24}\mathrm{Nominally}$, China's constitution specifies two types of land ownership, namely, state and collective.
 The latter covers all agriculture lands.
 However, the so-called "collective ownership of agricultural land" is restricted to agriculture usage only.
 For anyone using the collectively owned land for commercial purpose, the land must be nationalized to make it legal.
-That is, only the state has the ultimate ownership of the "collectively owned" land.
+That is, only the state has the ultimate ownership of the "collectively owned" land. $^{25}\mathrm{All}$ of the CEOs of these SOEs are appointed by

-25 All of the ČEOs of these SOÉs are appointed by the Organization Department of the Central Committee of the Chinese Communist Party.
+25All of the ČEOs of these SOÉs are appointed by the Organization Department of the Central Committee of the Chinese Communist Party.
 Concerning ownership, although nearly all of the largest state owners firms are traded in Chinese stock markets, only one-third of the shares of these firms are tradable, which usually lack voting rights.
-Prices in the commanding heights sectors are set by agents of the State Council, such as the National Development and Reform Commission and the Central Bank.
-SBC.
-26 The SBC syndrome and the "forced growth" behavior of the SOEs create shortage under the socialist system (Kornai 1992; Kornai, Maskin, and Roland 2003).
+Prices in the commanding heights sectors are set by agents of the State Council, such as the National Development and Reform Commission and the Central Bank

+SBC.26 The SBC syndrome and the "forced growth" behavior of the SOEs create shortage under the socialist system (Kornai 1992; Kornai, Maskin, and Roland 2003).
 This phenomenon raises the issue of why SBC under state capitalism is associated with surplus.